OddRefrigerator/kodi-scripts/README.md

 Refresh TV series and movies in shared mysql library via rpc call.

 ### manage-kodi.sh
-Script to prefrom multiple operations.
+Script to perform multiple operations.
 - export the library.
 - update the library.
 - get a list of movies including ID